Central Scotland Family History Society - Constitution

 4.5 A quorum of the Committee will consist of not less than four elected members.

 5. The Chairman will have a casting vote and the final decision on all points of order

 at both Committee and Society meetings.

-6.1 The Annual General Meeting of the Society will be held on a date in April/May to
+6.1 The Annual General Meeting of the Society will usually be held on a date in April/May or

 6.2 At the AGM, the Chairman will report on the proceedings and progress of the Society.